Flux-Floquet instability in fluctuating superconductors: Appendix 1: Electrodynamics of the pseudogap bilayer

 Integrating Eq.~\eqref{eq:Max1} over $d_1$ (distance between layers) and Eq.~\eqref{eq:Max2} across the layer thickness, we find a set of closed equations in terms of the intra-bilayer and inter-bilayer fields:

-where the average currents along the $z$-direction are given by $j_{z,1,l} = \frac{1}{d_1} \int_{z_{1,l}}^{z_{2,l}} j_z(z)$ and $j_{z,2,l} = \frac{1}{d_2} \int_{z_{2,l}}^{z_{1,l+1}}j_z(z)$.
+where the average currents along the $z$-direction are given by $j_{z,1,l} = \frac{1}{d_1} \int_{z_{1,l}}^{z_{2,l}} dz \, j_z(z)$ and $j_{z,2,l} = \frac{1}{d_2} \int_{z_{2,l}}^{z_{1,l+1}} dz \, j_z(z)$.

-\paragraph{Dissipationless counter-flow model for pseudogap YBCO.} The dissipationless counter-flow is modelled by a superfluid response in plane, with a friction force created by the motion of pancake vortices\cite{Nelson79}.
+\paragraph{Dissipationless counterflow model for pseudogap YBCO.} The dissipationless counterflow is modelled by a superfluid response in plane, with a friction force created by the motion of pancake vortices\cite{Nelson79}.
 According to Ref.~\citenum{Homann24}, vortices flow only due to the sum of the currents in the two bilayers.
-When the currents are anti-symmetric, intra-bilayer coherence can pin the vortices in the two layers, allowing the counter-flow current to remain dissipationless.
+When the currents are anti-symmetric, intra-bilayer coherence can pin the vortices in the two layers, allowing the counterflow current to remain dissipationless.
 This scenario is captured by the superfluid equations: